Central Medical College: Organization and administration

-The college is affiliated with University of Chittagong, Ministry of Health and Family Welfare (Bangladesh) and Bangladesh Medical and Dental Council.
-The chairman of the college is Dr. Syed Abdullah Muhammad Taher and The principal is Dr. Shofiqur Rahman Patwary.
+It is affiliated with University of Chittagong and Chittagong Medical University as a constituent medical college.
+The college is approved by Ministry of Health and Family Welfare (Bangladesh) and the MBBS course is approved by the Bangladesh Medical and Dental Council.
+At present the chairman of the college is Dr. Syed Abdullah Muhammad Taher and The principal is Dr. Shofiqur Rahman Patwary.

 Academics

-The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Chittagong University.
+The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Chittagong Medical University.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.